chirpy2605/voron/V0/Dragon_Burner/README.md

-# Dragon Burner v5
+# Dragon Burner v6

 This is a toolhead for the v0.2 Voron printer.
 It will also work on the various [Printers for Ants](https://3dprintersforants.com/).

-This toolhead improves the cooling of the Dragon HF hotend and provides much improved part cooling when printing filament that needs it (e.g. PLA).
+This toolhead improves the cooling of the hotend and provides much improved part cooling when printing filament that needs it (e.g. PLA).
 Designed to use 2 4010 blower fans for part cooling and a 3010 fan for hotend cooling.

 It supports Nozzle and Logo mounted LED's.